Stats to help you understand homeowners insurance — from the most common types of claims to how much home insurance costs.

 Here are the most common homeowners insurance claims, along with the average settlement for each type of claim from 2014-2018, according to the Insurance Information Institute.

 |Cause of loss||Claims per 100 policies||Average claim settlement|

-As you can see, fire and lightning-related claims are among the most infrequent but are far and away the most expensive claims you can file.
-One can assume that’s because fire and lightning damage often results in immense structural loss, and in some cases a total loss, meaning your entire home needs to be rebuilt.
+Fire and lightning-related claims are among the most infrequent but are far and away the most expensive claims you can file.
+That’s likely because fire and lightning damage often results in immense structural loss, and in some cases a total loss of your home.

 On the liability end, claims are more infrequent, but they’re also quite expensive.
 That’s because liability claims often result in civil litigation, and all the expenses related to the lawsuit — medical expenses, attorney fees, and the damage amount — are often very high.
 The liability component of your homeowners insurance policy pays for all of those expenses.

 Before taking out a mortgage, your lender will require that you get enough homeowners insurance to pay for a rebuild of the home in the event of fire or storm damage.

 Coverage for your home business is fairly limited under your homeowners policy.
 To maximize coverage for your home-based business, you’ll need separate home business insurance.